-An application for approval must be made to the CSSF in writing, and for new UCITS (as opposed to amendments to an existing UCITS), it is required to use the regulator's electronical platform "eDesk" to do so.
+An application for approval must be made to the CSSF in writing, and, for new UCITS (as opposed to amendments to an existing UCITS), it is required to use the regulator's electronical platform "eDesk" to do so.
 It is also worth mentioning that for each approval process, fees have to be paid to the CSSF.
-Its amount is set out in a Grand Ducal regulation of 21 December 2017, which was last amended in December 2020 and consists of a one-off fee and an additional annual fee.
+The relevant fee amount is set out in a Grand Ducal regulation of 23 December 2022 and consists of a one-off fee and an additional annual fee.